draios/onprem-install-docs/3.6.0-rc/README.md

 ```bash
 installer airgap --tar-file sysdig_installer.tar.gz
 ```

+> **Note:**
+>
-The above step will extract the images into `images_archive` directory relative to where the installer was run and push the images to the airgapped_registry
+>The above step will extract the images into `images_archive` directory relative to where the installer was run and push the images to the airgapped_registry

+-  **[For Upgrades Only]** Generate and review the diff of changes the installer is about to introduce:

+    ```bash
+    ./installer diff
+    ```

+    This will generate the differences between the installed environment and the upgrade version.
+The changes will be displayed in your terminal.

+    If you want to override a change, based on your environment's custom settings, then contact Sysdig Support for assistance.

 - Run the Installer:
   ```bash
   ./installer deploy